tohch4/cms-htmd/collections/_one/outcomes.md

     </div>
 </div>

-When working with software in a government context, we are not really dealing with a *market*.
+*Government as a stable market:* When working with software in a government context, we are not really dealing with a *market*.
 That is, we're talking about things like *case management systems*, which are not (sadly?) rapidly evolving tools.
 We'll therefore assume that a government "marketplace" is *stable*.

 This suggests that we might be looking at a *theme-based roadmap* or a *feature-based roadmap*.